namratabhaumik/ExpenseTracker/README.md

 ---

+## AWS Principles Followed

+This project adheres to several **AWS Well-Architected Framework** principles and best practices to ensure scalability, reliability, and cost-efficiency:

+#### 1. **Security**
+   - **Cognito Authentication**: User authentication is implemented using AWS Cognito, ensuring secure access to the APIs with JWT tokens.
+   - **IAM Roles and Policies**: Fine-grained permissions are applied using IAM roles and policies to restrict access to AWS resources, adhering to the principle of least privilege.
+   - **Encryption**: S3 bucket ensures secure data storage, and API Gateway uses HTTPS for secure communication.

+#### 2. **Reliability**
+   - **Serverless Architecture**: All components are built using serverless technologies (Lambda, S3, DynamoDB), ensuring high availability and automatic recovery from failures.
+   - **CloudWatch Logging**: All Lambda functions are integrated with CloudWatch for monitoring and error detection, enabling quick troubleshooting.

+#### 3. **Performance Efficiency**
+   - **Event-Driven Architecture**: The project leverages S3 event notifications to trigger downstream processes, optimizing resource utilization.
+   - **DynamoDB for Scalability**: DynamoDB is used as a highly available and scalable database for storing receipt data.

+#### 4. **Cost Optimization**
+   - **Free Tier Utilization**: The project is designed to operate within the AWS Free Tier, making it cost-efficient for development and testing.
+   - **Pay-As-You-Go Model**: Serverless technologies (Lambda, API Gateway) ensure costs are incurred only for actual usage.

+#### 5. **Operational Excellence**
+   - **CloudWatch Monitoring**: Regular logging and monitoring ensure operational insights and allow for ongoing optimization.
+   - **Separation of Concerns**: Each Lambda function has a single responsibility, improving maintainability and scalability.

+#### 6. **Scalability and Resilience**
+   - **Serverless Paradigm**: Automatic scaling of Lambda functions and S3 ensures the system can handle varying loads without manual intervention.
+   - **Statelessness**: The design ensures all Lambda functions are stateless, enabling horizontal scaling.

+---

 ## System Architecture
 The system is designed with the following flow:
 1. User logs in via Cognito to obtain a JWT token for API authentication.